GreaterHeight/Thesegunsamuel/doc/IMAGE-PROMPTS.md

 > Export **wider and higher-resolution than a card alone would need — minimum 2400px on the long edge, ideally closer to 3000px** — and keep the subject's focal point centred-to-upper-frame, since the taller crops (mobile hero, card) trim more from the top and bottom than the wide desktop crop does, and the bottom third will sit under the dark title scrim regardless of crop.

 1. **dispatch-01** ("The Planning Room Is a Battlefield") — an empty boardroom at night, one chair pulled out, strategy notes and a chess king on the table, single lamp, green-black shadows.
 Horizontal 16:9.
 2. **dispatch-02** ("The Battle of Identity Comes First") — a man's reflection in a dark window merging with the city beyond, journal in hand, contemplative, green-toned dusk.
-Use [SUBJECT].
+Use a distinguished Nigerian man in his 50s.
 Horizontal 16:9.
 3. **dispatch-03** ("Your Data Is a Prophetic Instrument") — close macro of elegant abstract data visualisations glowing emerald on a dark screen, reflected in reading glasses on the desk.
 Horizontal 16:9.
 4. **dispatch-04** ("IBONK™ — Five Levels") — five ascending stone steps in a minimalist green-lit architectural space, warm light at the top step.
 Horizontal 16:9.
 5. **dispatch-05** ("Executing the Decree") — a wax-sealed document (crimson seal, unreadable) beside a 90-day wall calendar grid in soft focus, fountain pen mid-signature.
 Horizontal 16:9.